RiotGames/LoRDeckCodes/README.md

 1. Cards are grouped together based on how many copies of the card are in the deck (e.g., cards with three copies are grouped together, cards with two copies are grouped together, and cards with a single copy are grouped together).
 1. Within those groups, lists of cards are created which share the same set AND faction.
 1. The set/faction lists are ordered by increasing length.
 The contents of the set/faction lists are ordered alphanumerically.
-1. Variable length integer ([varints](https://en.wikipedia.org/wiki/Variable-length_quantity)) bytes for each ordered group of cards are written into the byte array according to the following convention:
+1. Variable length integer ([varints](https://en.wikipedia.org/wiki/Variable-length_quantity)) (big endian) bytes for each ordered group of cards are written into the byte array according to the following convention:
     * [how many lists of set/faction combination have three copies of a card]
       * [how many cards within this set/faction combination follow]
       * [set]